openscript/workspace-organizer/README.md

+It makes more sense to use shell scripts and functions to manage a workspace, hence this project is archived.

 # Workspace Organizer

 Workspace Organizer is a tool to keep your workspace nice and tidy, while helping you to navigate and manage your projects.
 No more messy repositories scattered all over the place.